 A rash that starts on the face and spreads to the rest of the body

 Measles is spread through a cough or sneeze by a person with measles and can still infect others 2 hours after the infected person has left a room.
 Persons with measles are contagious from 4 days before until 4 days after the rash appears.
 The incubation period for developing measles is up to 21 days after being exposed to someone else who has the disease.

-In response to the measles cases that have occurred in Los Angeles County, the Los Angeles County Department of Public Health (DPH) has mounted effective public health strategies to control the spread of this disease.
-They include:
+In response to the measles cases that have occurred in Los Angeles County, Public Health has mounted effective public health strategies to control the spread of this disease, including

-- Identifying contacts and protecting them with active or passive immunization when possible, as well as limiting their activities when necessary to prevent possible spread to others; and
+Identifying contacts and protecting them with active or passive immunization when possible, as well as limiting their activities when necessary to prevent possible spread to others;

 Isolating people who are infectious to prevent the spread of measles to others;

 Strongly advising not immunized individuals to receive the measles immunization; and

 Notifying the public through postings and local media of specific public locations where measles cases have occurred

 Public Health has made reasonable efforts to provide accurate translation.
 However, no computerized translation is perfect and

 is not intended to replace traditional translation methods.
 If questions arise concerning the accuracy of the information, please refer to the English edition